ETS-Android4/cs5520project/_posts/2021-09-22-3-specific-problems.md

 - Base knowledge: They at least know they have to water and fertilize the plants in order to keep them alive.
 - Required knowledge: They need to know the name(s) of the plant(s).
 - Artifacts:
-    Tools:
+    1) Tools:
-        The mobile app about how to grow plants
+        The mobile app about how to grow plants;
-        Tools to grow a plant
+        Tools to grow a plant;
         Water and fertilizer
-    Information:
+    2) Information:
-        The names of the plants
+        The names of the plants;
-        The original sizes of the plants
+        The original sizes of the plants.

 Example 2
 - Persona and scenario: A skincare lover wants to find the skincare routine or products that are most suitable to him/her.